wpdevelopersclub/Gulp_Starter/README.md

 * `gulp dist` has not been completed yet.

+* There currently seems to be a race condition between Sass & PostCSS.
+Thanks to @iCaspar for the testing & debugging.

 * If you are getting errors while pulling in the dependencies as described in the section "Installation", make sure that you are running a current version of `npm`.
 The latest stable one should always be correct, as of this writing, the code has been tested with version 3.3.9.
 To get the current version, type the command `npm -v` at your command-line.
 It is also a good idea to clear your npm's cache, as it might contain old versions of the packages we're trying to use.
 To clear your cache, type `npm cache clean` at your command-line.